mdn/content/files/en-us/web/api/shared_storage_api/index.md

 To use the output gate, you need to:

-- Define an operation in a worklet script to handle choosing the URL, and register it.
+- Define an operation in a worklet module script to handle choosing the URL, and register it.
-- Add the worklet module to your app context.
+- Add the module to your shared storage worklet.
 - Choose the URL using the worklet operation and load it in a fenced frame.

 Let's look at these one by one.